code-423n4/2022-12-forgeries/README.md

 ### Slither notes:

+1. This project is tested and works with Slither v 0.9.0
-1. Slither will have issues with the try/catch blocks upon first test
+2. Slither will have issues with the try/catch blocks upon first test
-2. All test files and files from `chain.link` have issues that are out of scope in the repo for Slither.
+3. All test files and files from `chain.link` have issues that are out of scope in the repo for Slither.